hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Init_thread.3.rst

              Thread support: posix (MPI_THREAD_MULTIPLE: yes, OPAL support: yes, OMPI progress: no, Event lib: yes) shell$

-The ":ref:`MPI_THREAD_MULTIPLE`: yes" portion of the above output indicates that Open MPI was compiled with :ref:`MPI_THREAD_MULTIPLE` support.
+The "MPI_THREAD_MULTIPLE: yes" portion of the above output indicates that Open MPI was compiled with MPI_THREAD_MULTIPLE support.

-Note that there is a small performance penalty for using :ref:`MPI_THREAD_MULTIPLE` support; latencies for short messages will be higher as compared to when using :ref:`MPI_THREAD_SINGLE`, for example.
+Note that there is a small performance penalty for using MPI_THREAD_MULTIPLE support; latencies for short messages will be higher as compared to when using MPI_THREAD_SINGLE, for example.

 ERRORS
 ======